Past Perfect Progressive Tense in English Grammar

 Example:

-If we leave out the duration of an action, we can use the past progressive instead of the past perfect progressive.
+if we omit the duration of an action, we can replace the past perfect progressive with the past progressive

-To conjugate the past perfect progressive tense in English grammar, we need the auxiliary verbs have and be in the past participle followed by the present participle (-ing-form) of the main verb: had been + ing-form
+To conjugate the past perfect progressive tense in English grammar, we need the auxiliary verbs have and been by the present participle (-ing-form) of the main verb: had been + ing-form.

-The table below provides an overview of how to conjugate the past perfect progressive in positive, negative and interrogative sentences.
+The table below shows how to conjugate the past perfect progressive in affirmative, negative and interrogative sentences:

 I had been speaking I had not been speaking Had I been speaking?